 So, let’s summarize.
 Which of the website pages should be AMP?

 - Collection pages.
 First and foremost, these are collection pages which are the best landing pages throughout every online store.
 Because of this, the idea to make collection pages AMP is totally justified.
-Additionally, improved performance of these pages will help them rank higher, consequently bringing more organic traffic.
+Additionally, improved performance of these pages will help them rank higher, consequently bringing more organic traffic to your Shopify store.

 - Product pages.
 Being properly optimized, AMP product pages are good to go.
 However, as we mentioned above, not every product page is a subject to AMP.
 Everything depends on the way your product page looks and runs, and on the way you expect it to look and run while being an AMP.